COMP2522/project-redbull/README.md

 This project is a more advanced version of the classic "snake" game.
 The projects has a more complex UI, multiple level, enemies and has nicer animations.

+This project is everything you loved about the original snake but more!
+We shook up the repetitive gameplay loop of the original snake with innovative new levels, more complex UI, smoother gameplay and animations, and enemies!
+We hope you enjoy our take on Snake.

 #Member Contributions